c-drault/sentiment-analysis/README.md

 ## Install

 This project require Docker 🐳 to be install !
+You can find the image on GitHub Package or on DockerHub.

 ### Image from GitHub Package 📦
 First, you must generate a GitHub token (https://github.com/settings/tokens).